 You do not need a designer or After Effects for any of this.
 The practical workflow looks like this:

-- Write your one-sentence takeaway and pick the chart shape that matches it (trend, comparison, breakdown, funnel, single number, timeline).
+- Write your one-sentence takeaway and pick the chart shape that matches it.

 - Paste your numbers in.
 Keep it to a handful of data points.